 ever will have”.
 [Francis Nicosia, Zionism and Anti-Semitism in

-Nazi Germany, p.91.
+NSDAP Germany, p.91.
 Tom Segev, The 7th Million p.18 attributes this

 quote to a report by Moshe Beilinson, a cofounder of Davar, to Katznelson.